VinnieSackCGI/medevacform/api/docs-content/documentation/AI_DEVELOPMENT_SUMMARY.md

 ### Executive Overview

 The MEDEVAC (Medical Evacuation) Application is a comprehensive full-stack web application developed for the U.S. Department of State's Medical Services division to manage and track medical evacuation cases worldwide.
-This application was built in **one week** using AI-assisted development with **Claude Sonnet 4.5** (GitHub Copilot), demonstrating a **87.5% reduction in development time** compared to traditional manual development approaches.
+This application was built in one week using AI-assisted development with Claude Sonnet 4.5 (GitHub Copilot), demonstrating an 87.5% reduction in development time compared to traditional manual development approaches.

 ---